DangerNoodle21/National_Capstone_Vision/README.md

 ## Status of Project
 This was a Capstone Project build to fulfill requirements for a Master of Computer Science Degree offered by National University.
 As of right now, it is being used as resource for the various parties is was built for.
-Minor features will be implemented as well as performance experiments in regards to threading.
-These expierments will be merged into the main branch if performance it the future*.
+Minor features will be implemented as well as performance experiments regarding multi-threading.
+These experiments will be merged into the main branch if performance it the future*.